sameerkali/Tasks_by_analmol_sir/README.md

 # Tasks_by_analmol_sir
-my manager LinkedIn profile https://www.linkedin.com/in/anmol-kumar-08543a22b/
+my manager's LinkedIn profile https://www.linkedin.com/in/anmol-kumar-08543a22b/

-this is for peactice my skills
+this is to practice my skills